Statistics

 Official Website

-Jack Shepherd will be 84 - credited as Self in The Women of Doctor Who(Factual)
+Jack Shepherd was 84 - credited as Self in The Women of Doctor Who(Factual)

 Jack Shepherd is an English actor, playwright, theatre director, saxophone player and jazz pianist, who made his film debut in 1969 with All Neat in Black Stockings and The Virgin Soldiers.